-PHOTO: San Juan Water Conservancy District President Fred Schmidt points to the dead oak which marks the fill level for a proposed 35,000 acre-foot reservoir — which could serve an Archuleta County population of at least 160,000.
+PHOTO: San Juan Water Conservancy District President Fred Schmidt points to the dead oak which marks the fill level for a proposed 35,000 acre-foot reservoir — large enough to serve an Archuleta County population of at least 160,000.

 This is not a laughing matter, but my interest in it started with laughter.